Members develop great relationships with teammates and other families

 How is the Freedom organized?

-The Freedom operates under the direction of a chairperson and board of directors.
+The Freedom operates under the direction of a Director and Technical Director.
 The chairperson provides leadership, oversees all the activities of the Freedom, and runs the day-to-day operations of the organization.
-The members of the board of directors provide roles that support the chair person and the organization.
 Each Freedom team has self-governing structures

 such as a team manager, treasurer, and other coordinator roles that assist a coach and families.
 You can find the information on volunteer roles.